-- Congestion mitigation.
-Alleviation of commuter congestion is essential to economic development and to enhance citizens' quality of life.
-Corridor-wide solutions which promote alternative modes including highways, transit and non-traditional solutions still need to be developed. - Resilience.
-Decisions to construct or modify transportation facilities and other infrastructure improvements must assess the benefits and costs of adapting to sea level rise and the consequences of flooding from stormwater and other rain events.
+- F. Infrastructure modernization.
+Our transportation efforts must include a comprehensive statewide plan to provide transportation options for rail passenger and transit systems.
+Such plans must ensure that all Virginians rural, suburban, and urban are able to contribute to and benefit from statewide economic opportunities. - G. Congestion mitigation.
+Alleviation of commuter congestion is essential to economic development to enhancing citizens' quality of life and improving resilience to the impacts of a changing climate.
+Corridor-wide solutions which promote alternative modes including highways, transit and non-traditional solutions still need to be developed. - H. Resilience.
+Decisions to construct or modify transportation facilities and other infrastructure improvements must assess the benefits and costs of adapting to sea level rise and extreme events and disturbances.
+Transportation funding and plans must anticipate the impacts of pandemics which impact how Virginians use the transportation network as well as transportation revenues. - I. Locally Administered Projects.
+Any performance metrics tied to locally administered projects or attempt to compare local completion of locally administered projects should not diminish the ability of localities to continue to administer projects.